flpmat/LTSP-Cluster-Tutorial/README.md

 INSERT IMAGE OF LOG

+If the screen above shows a wrong IP for the Application Server, try changing the default gateway to the host-only adapter ([default-gateway](#Setting-default-gateway))

 Turn on your Thin Client machine.
 As this computer is not assigned to a node yet, it will show the following screen upon successful boot:

 INSERT INFO SCREEN

-To add the thin client computer to a node, open the ltsp-cluster center and ADD HERE HOW TO
+To add the thin client computer to a node, open the ltsp-cluster center and go to the tab `Nodes`.
+Select the computer on the list and click on Add to AppServ01.

+ADD HERE HOW TO